seebaermichi/nera-plugin-page-navigation/README.md

     name: 'External Link'
 ```
 or leave this property and then the direct siblings of the current page are shown.
+You can influence the position of the page in the page navigation by adding the property `position` with a valid integer to the markdown file of the page.
+The pages are ordered ascendend.

 Finally you need to include the `src/plugins/page-navigation/views/page-navigation.pug` where ever you want to have your page navigation.
 Be aware that there are already different types for the page navigation available.
 Just uncomment the version you need or prefer.